How Sound Therapy helps to relieve epilepsy

 How Sound Therapy helps to reduce the symptoms of epilepsy

 There have been many accounts of epilepsy sufferers befitting from Sound Therapy.
 Sound Therapy stimulates the brain in a specific way which leads to better neural connections, more efficient functioning of neurotransmitters, calmer and more coordinated overall brain function and integration.
-Stress is reduced by long term listening and the whole nervous system becomes calmer and better able to regulate itself.
+Stress is reduced by long-term listening and the whole nervous system becomes calmer and better able to regulate itself.

-People with epilepsy will benefit from long term Sound Therapy treatment.
-For some epilepsy sufferers Sound Therapy has been found to reduce or eliminate seizures, improve memory, alertness, concentration, co-ordination, confidence and general functioning.
+People with epilepsy will benefit from long-term Sound Therapy treatment.
+For some epilepsy sufferers, Sound Therapy has been found to reduce or eliminate seizures, improve memory, alertness, concentration, coordination, confidence and general functioning.
 It is advisable that a person with epilepsy should be monitored by their doctor when undertaking Sound Therapy.

 Remarkable stories of recovery from epilepsy

-Well it was mid-September when I started using Sound therapy, very faithfully from four to ten hours a day.
+Well, it was mid-September when I started using Sound therapy, very faithfully from four to ten hours a day.

 In February I had a cavity to be filled and wasn’t even dreading it.
 I had the music playing while I sat in the chair, with the dentist working on my tooth.
 I was as relaxed as if I was sitting in the recliner chair in my own living room.
 I was hardly aware of the drill (that had to be a first).
 This was something I had never experienced before in my entire life.
 There have been many times when I had to be carried—literally—out of the dentist’s office, driven home and carried into the house, and it would be hours before I started functioning.
 This time, I felt so very good, and when I got home, no seizure, I didn’t even have to lie down, but crocheted for a while and played the guitar for a few hours.

 I am deriving untold benefits.
-I was paralysed about thirty years ago with spinal meningitis, and have tended to have bad falls ever since.
+I was paralyzed about thirty years ago with spinal meningitis, and have tended to have bad falls ever since.
 Sound Therapy has helped my spasticity and caused a noticeable improvement in my walking.
 My feet were quite toed-in, but now I actually walk with both feet pointing straight ahead.
 I sleep better, am calmer, and wake up ready to get up and start the day.
 The Sound Therapy program is worth three times its weight in gold to me.”